a2824256/a2824256.github.io/_publications/Neural Network Optimization for Robot-assisted Minimally Invasive Surgery.md

 title: "Neural Network Optimization for Robot-assisted Minimally Invasive Surgery"
 collection: publications
 permalink: /publication/Neural Network Optimization for Robot-assisted Minimally Invasive Surgery
+excerpt:
-date: 2020-08-10
+date: 2020-09-23
-venue: '2020ROMANHRI (IEEE RO-MAN 2020)'
+venue: ' IEEE RO-MAN 2020 Workshop: Integrating Sensor Fusion and Perception for Human-robot Interaction (2020ROMANHRI)'
 citation: 'Yingbai Hu, Yi Liang, Longbin Zhang, Wenrui Wu, Alois Knol.
-(2020). &quot;Neural Network Optimization for Robot-assisted Minimally Invasive Surgery.&quot; <i>2018 IEEE 4th International Conference on Computer and Communications (ICCC)</i>. '
+(2020). &quot;Neural Network Optimization for Robot-assisted Minimally Invasive Surgery.&quot; <i> IEEE RO-MAN 2020 Workshop: Integrating Sensor Fusion and Perception for Human-robot Interaction (2020ROMANHRI)</i>. '
 ---
-The complexity of surgical operation can be released significantly if surgical robots can learn the manipulation skills by imitation from complex tasks demonstrations such as suturing, puncture, and knotting, etc..
-This paper proposes a Kernelized Movement Primitives (KMP) based manipulation skill transferring technique for robot-assisted Minimally Invasive Surgery from human demonstrations.
-This approach facilitates the learning and trial phase performed offline, which reduces the risks and cost for the practical surgical operation.
-Finally, it is demonstrated by transferring manipulation skills for reaching and puncturing.
+This paper proposes a neural network (NN) based hierarchical control of a 7-DoF robot manipulator for RobotAssisted Minimally Invasive Surgery (RAMIS), which at the same time guarantees task tracking, manipulability index, Remote Center of Motion (RCM).
+A theoretically grounded hierarchical control law based on neural network is introduced to control multiple constraints based on their priority.
+Finally, the effectiveness of the proposed control strategy is demonstrated with experimental results.
+The results show that the proposed NN-based method can optimal multi-constraints at the same time and have good performance.

 Recommended citation: Yingbai Hu, Yi Liang, Longbin Zhang, Wenrui Wu, Alois Knol.
-(2020).
-"2020ROMANHRI (IEEE RO-MAN 2020)".
+(2020). " IEEE RO-MAN 2020 Workshop: Integrating Sensor Fusion and Perception for Human-robot Interaction (2020ROMANHRI)".